Soberia/bypasshub/README.md

 docker restart bypasshub-bind-1
 ```

-and get the keys by running the following command and set them on your parent domain through your domain registrar:
+and get the keys by running the following command and setting them on your parent domain through your domain registrar:

 ```bash
 docker exec bypasshub-bind-1 \